cta-wave/Test-Content-Generation/README.md

 ## Validation

 Validation is done manually.
 The validation should include a local phase checking that specific parameters are applied.
-Then another API call to the DASH-IF conformance validator could be done.
+Then another API call to the DASH-IF conformance validator could be done to check against MPD and CMAF conformance for CTA WAVE test content.

+The content shall be ammended with a conformance check output document.